-CONCENTRATION IN STUDENT AFFAIRS PRACTICE IN HIGHER EDUCATION
+STUDENT AFFAIRS PRACTICE IN HIGHER EDUCATION

-The purpose of this concentration is to prepare candidates for administrative positions.
+The purpose of the concentration in student affairs practice in higher education is to prepare candidates for positions in colleges or universities in such areas as academic advisement, student activities, residence life, admissions, financial aid, career planning and placement or other student development areas.
 Skills in counseling and human relations are considered to be an important basis for student affairs work.
 Emphasis is also placed upon principles of management, especially as related to the field of higher education.
-Students participate in leaning experiences which focus on gaining an understanding of college students, various student subcultures, and the nature of higher education institutions in the United States.